Alisha del Campo

-Early life
+Early life and education

-Born on September 20, 1999 and native of Calauag, Quezon, Alisha del Campo started playing football at age 11, often joining her brother's team play the sport.
+Born on September 20, 1999 and native of Lopez, Quezon, Alisha del Campo started playing football at age 11, often joining her brother's team play the sport.
+She graduated high school from the De La Salle Santiago Zobel School in 2018.
+She is studying college at the De La Salle University.

 Career

+High school

-Alisha del Campo plays for the De La Salle Zobel and has participated in the Women's National Collegiate Athletic Association and Rizal Football Association.
-At the PFF Women's League she played for Green Archers United and was among the top scorers of the 2016-17 season.
+Alisha del Campo was scouted by coach Hans-Peter Smit to play for girls' football team of De La Salle Zobel and has participated in the Women's National Collegiate Athletic Association (WNCAA) from 2015 to 2017.

+Collegiate

+After graduating from Zobel, Del Campo moved to the high school's associate university, the De La Salle University.
+She played for the De La Salle Lady Booters of the University Athletic Association of the Philippines (UAAP).
+In 2019's Season 81, she was named Best Striker and Rookie of the Year.
+Del Campo also helped De La Salle clinch the women's football title.
+In March 2020, she was named as the "Pinay Futbolera of the Year" by the online community Pinay Futbol.

+The COVID-19 pandemic disrupted women's football in the UAAP with no champions named from Season 82 to 84 (2020–22).
+Del Campo suited up again for her school in Season 85.
+However that season and the succeeding one was won by the FEU Lady Tamaraws at the expense of De La Salle in the finals.

+Club

+Del Campo played for the now defunct Green Archers United in the PFF Women's League.
+She was among the top scorers of the 2016-17 season.
+By the 2018 season, Del Campo was already playing for the De La Salle.

+International career

 Having never played in any youth national team, del Campo debuted for the Philippines women's national football team at age 17 at the 2018 AFC Women's Asian Cup qualifiers in April 2017.
 She had her first international cap when she was brought in as a substitute in the Philippines' 4–0 win against the United Arab Emirates.
 She earned a place in the starting eleven in the match against Iraq.
 She scored a goal in the team's 1–5 loss to Jordan after she came in as a substitute in the 90th minute.

 In the 2019 AFF Women's Championship, del Campo made her first hat-trick in the 4–0 rout against Singapore.
 The Philippines made their first semifinals appearance in that edition of the tournament.